krystofknapek/weather-app/README.md

 npm start
 ```

-The app will run at `http://localhost:3000` and reload on code changes.
+The app will run at `http://localhost:3000` and reload on code changes or you can visit this link https://krystofknapek.github.io/weather-app/.

 ## Project Structure